solid/solidcommunity.net/NSS2CSS.md

    - Fill free to propose and help implement your ideas.

 ## PIVOT login process
+Actual users of CSS will not see much changes, just some adaptation
+- login to the migrated account can be done with just the podUsername
+- login redirect to the user account
 ## CSS account management and howTo add a recovery email to the migrated account
 ## Thanks and some reasons for the move
 - for the solid community server the move from NSS to CSS has been supported by the Solid Community members since 2 years